Posted on April 03 2017

 What Does This Mean For Me?

 It can mean a lot, if you are injured or in discomfort!
-Ice therapy can help the area heal faster, and there will be a decrease in pain and swelling and an increase in lymphatic drainage.
+Ice pack therapy can help the area heal faster, and using ice for pain relief can decrease the pain and swelling and increase lymphatic drainage.
+Fortunately, ActiveWrap makes injury-specific cryotherapy products to treat your injuries, like our heated back wrap for back pain and injuries.

 Why Ice After A Workout?

-In the past 28 years, there have been many studies of ice as a therapy tool for injuries.
+In the past 28 years, there have been many studies on using ice for pain relief and injury treatment.
 Many of these studies have had conflicting conclusions, but improvements in technology are giving researchers new data.
 There is no doubt in the minds of many researchers and doctors that ice is the most widely used and efficient form of cryotherapy in medicine today.
 A 1994 study sited in The American Journal of Sports Medicine (Jul/Aug) showed ice affects not only the arterial and soft tissue blood flow, but also the metabolism of the bone, in a positive way.
 This is significant in the healing process of an injury to a joint.

 When Should I Use Ice?

-For the greatest benefits, use ice after exercise and not before.
+To take full advantage of the benefits of cold therapy, use ice after exercise and not before.
 In the Journal of Sport Rehabilitation (Feb/1994), a study on the ankle was conducted to see if ice should be used on an injury before exercise.
 The finding showed decreased temperature reduces the joint mechanoreceptor sensitivity and thereby alters joint position sense, exposing the joint to possible injury.
 In conclusion, cooling a body part prior to athletic performance is contraindicated, which is academic-speak for "probably a bad idea."

 Can I Ice As A Precaution?